Shop

 Thinking about the current shopping experience

-Itβs difficult to know what is in stock before going to the store.
+It’s difficult to know what is in stock before going to the store.
+Online grocery delivery applications ask you to select the store before selecting your items.

 What do user want to see on a homepage?
 Displaying store statuses on an interactive map.